×

 • Mongolian is spoken as a national language in: China, Mongolia.

 You will also get to know the continents where Serbian and Mongolian speaking countries lie.
-Based on the number of people that speak these languages, the position of Serbian language is 44 and position of Mongolian language is not available.
+Based on the number of people that speak these languages, the position of Serbian language is 44 and position of Mongolian language is 26.
 Find all the information about these languages on Serbian and Mongolian.

 Serbian and Mongolian Language History